 Our most popular hire.
 It's a Standard, it's one of the first Mexican productions, it's entry-level stuff . . . but it looks and plays beautifully, without modification.

 Fender began producing instruments in its Ensenada, Mexico, factory in 1990.
 This is one from those early years.

 There's a fair amount of online discussion about the best year for Made In Mexico (MIM) Fenders.
-Some loving the earlier models for their tone and features (e.g., the vintage style frets and top-loader bridge); some preferring the later 90s models, introduced following the modern rebuild of the factory following a fire.
+Some loving the earlier models for their tone and features (e.g., the vintage style frets and top-loader bridge); some preferring the later 90s models, introduced following the modern rebuild of the factory following a fire in 1994.
 Though the general consensus is "Forget the year - the best Telecaster is the one that you like playing the most".